The publisher/executive editor and

 member of the Academy of Country Music.

-She became a paid mock jurist (following her service as a Davidson Country jury foreman) and was cast in the
+She became a paid mock jurist (following her service as a Davidson County jury foreman) and was cast in the

 independent film, Two Weeks, starring Sally Field.